danolez1/tippsy-app/README.md

 The total time taken from starting to completing the task was approximately 15 hours.

 ### Limitation
-It is desktop only and not supported in mobile view.
+It only supports desktop and tablet and not recommended/supported in mobile view due to UX in handling charts and tables.

 ### Deployment